UCLA School of Law: History

 By 1963, the law school had 600 students in a building designed for 550, and the law building's deficiencies had become all too evident, such as a complete lack of air conditioning.
 In October 1963, the law school administration announced a major remodeling and expansion project, which added air conditioning and a new wing to the building.
 During the 1960s, the law school grew so quickly that the new wing was already insufficient upon its completion in January 1967.
 From its founding to the end of the 20th century, UCLA Law struggled with severe overcrowding, as librarians, faculty, staff, and as many as 18 student organizations—at one point, more than any other law school in the United States—competed for limited space in the law building for books, classes, conferences, and offices.

-The chronic space shortage was ultimately relieved by the addition of a wing for clinical education and, after four grueling years of construction, completion of the new Hugh and Hazel Darling Law Library on January 22, 2000.
+The chronic space shortage was ultimately relieved by the addition of a wing for clinical education and, after four years of construction, completion of the Hugh and Hazel Darling Law Library in January 2000.

-Under Maxwell, the faculty size tripled, from 12 to 37 professors, and the school hired its first female and African-American faculty members.
+Under Maxwell, the faculty increased from 12 to 37 professors, and the school hired its first female and African-American faculty members.
 Under Murray Schwartz, who led the school from 1969 to 1975, and William Warren, who served as dean from 1975 to 1982, the school became a pioneer in clinical legal education, developing a skills-based approach that remains among the school's hallmarks.

 In 1973, students created a network of student-run legal clinics first known as El Centro Legal de Santa Monica, which continues to provide pro bono services around Los Angeles with 15 separate clinics.

-In the 1990s and through subsequent years, the school established several "centers of excellence" that focus on education and advocacy in specific fields.